fuzzygroup/wayfarer/docs/guides/tutorial.md

 end
 {% endhighlight %}

 What we have so far works fine for the Rails repository, but not for others, because the URIs are hardcoded.
 That's a real pity, because there are more than 10 million repositories on GitHub.
-Surely we can do better!
+We can do better quite easily.
 Instead of using a URI rule, we switch to a host and path rule.

 A host rule narrows down the host portion of a URI, and a path rule the path.
-Instead of hard-coding the path, we can use pattern matching and have interesting parts of the path extracted for us:
+Instead of hard-coding the path, we use pattern matching and have interesting parts of the path extracted for us:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job